dangk1/Hardware/Open_CoreK1/README.md

 This is an All Button Controller that uses slightly modified OpenCore0 PCB design by TheTrain.
 You can find the original repository here: https://github.com/OpenStickCommunity/Hardware/tree/main/Open_Core0

-The PCB is slightly modified to fit my personal taste for the layout and the placement of the 2 extra function buttons (dont like the placement on original design).
+The PCB is slightly modified to fit my personal preference for the layout and the placement of the 2 extra function buttons (dont like the placement on original design).
 They are now placed at outer right tactile switches (previously L3+R3).
 2 extra buttons on layout (L3+R3) to use with left pinky and right thumb.
 Also removed the case leds as this design is a larger enclosure which make case leds pointless.